CellMigrationLab/PDAC_DL/README.md

-# PDAC_DL
+# PDAC DL

-This repository contains code and documentation associated with the manuscript entitled "Quantitative Analysis of Pancreatic Cancer Cell Attachment to Endothelial Cells."
+This repository contains code and documentation associated with the manuscript "Quantitative Analysis of Pancreatic Cancer Cell Attachment to Endothelial Cells."

 In this study, we developed an advanced image analysis pipeline to examine how circulating cells interact with endothelial cells.
 The pipeline encompasses several critical steps: